mpi-forum/mpi-forum.github.io/MPI_Next_main_page.md

 #### [Sessions](https://github.com/mpiwg-sessions/sessions-issues/wiki)

-*   Lead: Howard Pritchard and Dan Holmes
+*   Lead: Howard Pritchard and Dominik Huber
 *   Scope: Explore alternate concepts to MPI_Init and MPI_Finalize
 *   Meeting Schedule: Fortnightly on Mondays at <a href="https://time.is/800_in_CT">8am</a> US Central Time